Last Updated on October 30, 2023

 Raised levels of calcium in blood and urine may occur in case of immobilized patients or coincident primary hyperparathyroidism.

-- Pyridinium collagen cross links, pyridinoline and deoxypyridinoline(marker of bone resorption)
+- Pyridinium collagen cross-links, pyridinoline and deoxypyridinoline(a marker of bone resorption)

-- N -Telopeptide of type I collagen (marker of bone resorption)
+- N -Telopeptide of type I collagen (a marker of bone resorption)

-- Alpha-alpha type I C -telopeptide fragments (marker of bone resorption)
+- Alpha-alpha type I C -telopeptide fragments (a marker of bone resorption)

 This investigation is not reliable in patients with skin disease.

 Urine levels of excreted bone-specific pyridinium collagen cross-links, pyridinoline and deoxypyridinoline, is considered sensitive, specific and better indicators of bone resorption and response to treatment than the hydroxyproline assay.

 Procollagen I N -terminal peptide (PINP) has emerged as a sensitive serum marker for bone formation.